software-architecture-guild/katas-2025/README.md

 2. **Experts / Designated Experts** review appeals
    - **Experts / Designated Experts** are notified about the unprocessed appeals.
-   - **Experts / Designated Experts** reviews the submission and provides an updated grade and feedback.
+   - **Experts / Designated Experts** review the submission and provide an updated grade and feedback.
-      - Appeal can be rejected, without grade changes
+      - Appeal can be rejected without grade changes
-      - Appeal can be approved, with correcting the grades and feedback
+      - Appeal can be approved with correcting the grades and feedback
    - **Appeals App** notifies testing components and **AI Analytrics App** about the grade updates.